-Bills can be paid by debit card, cash, cheque or money order by mail or in person at the TNRD office.
+Bills can be paid by debit card, cash, cheque or money order by mail or in person at the TNRD office (subject to Provincial COVID-19 protocols).
 Bills can also be paid online or by telephone through most banks.

 If you have any questions concerning your bill, or would like to advise us of a change in address etc., please contact the TNRD at:

 Phone (250) 377-8673 or 1-877-377-8673